 It is impossible to eliminate all threats from past and present land use, but we have established protective land use restrictions that dramatically reduce our exposure to certain contaminants.
 We are well equipped to prevent future land uses that could further increase our susceptibility to aquifer contamination.
-Our key regulations include Board of Health Floor Drain Regulations, Water Resource Protection Bylaws, and Water Resource District Zoning Map.
-The Bylaws and Maps are available on line at Town's Website www.bellinghamma.org.
+Our key regulations include Board of Health Floor Drain Regulations, Water Resource Protection Bylaws, and the Water Resource District Zoning Map.
+The Bylaws and Maps are available on line at the Town's Website www.bellinghamma.org.

-The Water Resources Committee was not active in 2010.
-We did however expand our Water Resource District to include a small triangle of land east of Maple Street and south of Interstate 495.
-The area is a part of the Town of Franklin Zone II drinking water well recharge areas extend into Medway, Franklin, Milford, and Wrentham and are protected by bylaws in all of these towns except Milford.
-Annually, we send a letter to the Town of Milford asking them to add our Zone II to their water protection district but to date there has been no progress
+The Water Resources Committee was not active in 2011.
+Our Zone II drinking water well recharge areas extend into Medway, Franklin, Milford, and Wrentham and are all protected by bylaws except in Milford.
+Annually, we send a letter to the Town of Milford asking them to add our Zone II to their water protection district but to date there has been no progress.